domino14/domino14/README.md

 ### What I do

 Hey there!
 I'm César.
 I am a former electrical engineer turned software developer.
 I am also an entrepreneur and have co-founded a few companies.
-You can find my blog here: https://cesardelsolar.com
+You can find my blog here: https://cesardelsolar.com.

-I am currently CTO of CodeComet, a startup in the dev-tools-plus-AI space.
-Check us out at https://codecomet.io.
+I am currently CTO of Mimic, a startup that works on AI Agents for medical/dental clinics.
+Check us out at https://www.mimicmed.com.
 I previously was a late cofounder at a YC startup named Leftronic; we were acquired in 2014.

 ### Scrabble and Word Games